POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 Return to work with a different attitude

 I returned to work in the middle of November after a cold virus found an opening in my weakened immune system, probably from stress.
-The month of letting go and letting someone else control my direction have been very good to me.
+The month of letting go and letting someone else control my direction has been very good to me.
 The four weeks of pampering myself, taking time to enjoy my La Madeleine breakfast, the walks at Rice University, the engaging and caring people I met and shared a lifeboat with, changed me for the better and for good.
 In this, my cancer diagnosis had been a gift with ugly wrapping.

 My sweetest memory in treatment

 One of my very sweetest memories, not just of my time at MD Anderson but maybe in my life is this one.
-Anytime I had an hour or less between appointments, I sat in a comfy stuffed armchair in the main lobby on the second floor of MD Anderson’s Mays Building.
+Anytime I had an hour or less between appointments; I sat in a comfy stuffed armchair in the main lobby on the second floor of MD Anderson’s Mays Building.
 Here I luxuriated in private performances by patients, family members or volunteers who would play a few songs on the lobby’s baby grand piano.

 On one glorious afternoon, a woman brought a harp and began to strum it.
 A man, drawn by the music, came over and started accompanying the woman on that baby grand piano.
 My heart filled and expanded and rose in a harmonic vibration as those two stringed voices danced and entwined with each other.
 Pure, blessed, utter peace and I had cancer to thank for it.